MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 Withholding rates for taxpayers filing as *NRA*

+> [!NOTE]
-**NOTE: For Non-Resident Alien, if the employee filled out a W-4 after 1/1/2020 the filing status Non Resident Alien HR (NRAHR) should always be used.**
+> For non-resident aliens, if the employee filled out a W-4 after 01/01/2020, the filing status *Non Resident Alien HR (NRAHR)* must always be used.

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over|
 |------------|-----------------|---------------|-------------|-------------------|